mohalkh5/git_github_in_depth_short_course/README.md

 \* What is a Short Course?
 An RC Short Course is a training that provides an in-depth understanding of a concept, system, or tool.
-You can expect to leave a "Short Course" with a solid grasp of the topic.
+You can expect to leave a "Short Course" with a solid grasp of the topic